grchld/rftg-scorer/README.md

 * Application is loading slow (up to 5 sec).
 This is because of scaling original pictures to formats appropriate for matching and drawing.
 It's just easier to debug recognition engine and to draw interface in that way.

-* Add support for the second and third expansion packs, goal statuses, prestige.

 * Redraw/redesign this ugly interface.